top of page

 *Please note, this method is best used with stretch ribbon, as opposed to satin.

-What I learned after many hours spent on YouTube is that there's not one “right” way to do it.
-Every dancer finds the method that suits their preference (similar to tying your street shoes -- think "bunny ears" vs the"standard loop") so don’t stress if your method looks a little different from the person sitting next to you on the studio floor (confidence, girl... #fakeit'tilyoumakeit).
 What's important to know is that the primary function of pointe shoe ribbons is to help secure the shoe to your foot and provide stability & support, especially around the ankle.
 Your ribbons are meant to pull the satin of the pointe shoe snugly up around your arch, then wrap smoothly around your ankle, finishing with a secure knot and tucking in the ends so nothing sticks out.
-A clean, polished look not only keeps you safe but also gives you that "I'm-a-seasoned-ballerina" aesthetic. 😁
+A clean, polished look not only keeps you safe but also gives you the "I'm-a-seasoned-ballerina" aesthetic.

 bottom of page